AlexNitter/BinBeats/README.md

 Thanks to the application being written in Java it is mostly platform independent.
 You only need mouse, keyboard, stereo headphones and the current Java runtime environment (JRE).

 ## Installation
 Get the executable .jar file [here](https://github.com/AlexNitter/BinBeats/raw/master/build/BinBeats.jar).
 No further installation steps are necessary.
 Just execute the application by double-clicking the .jar file.
+On a Linux-System you may have to run the command "java -jar BinBeats.jar" in the console.

 ## How It Works
 Binaural beats are an auditive phenomenon where slightly different frequencies played for the left and the right ear produce the mean tone that pulsates with the difference frequency.